appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-filtering-table.md

 description: This page shows you how to set up server-side filtering on a Table widget, which allows you to refine query results based on specific criteria.
 ---

-# Setup Server-side Filtering on Table
+# Setup Server-side Filter on Table

 This page shows you how to set up server-side filtering on a Table widget, which allows you to refine query results based on specific criteria.